isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 The purpose of a hearing is twofold:

-·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; to allow the Respondent an opportunity to provide their account to an independent Disciplinary Committee
+*  to allow the Respondent an opportunity to provide their account to an independent Disciplinary Committee

-·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; to determine the appropriate sanctions where the Disciplinary Committee decides that a breach of the Unified Code has occurred
+*  to determine the appropriate sanctions where the Disciplinary Committee decides that a breach of the Unified Code has occurred

 ##### **3\.
 Who will be on the Disciplinary Committee?**